Keep Water Off Your Pool Cover

-Every spring season, millions of Americans are faced with the dilemma of opening up their swimming pool.
+Every spring season, millions of Americans are faced with the dilemma of deciding when to open up their swimming pool.
 Possibly the most dreaded step of the process is removing the pool cover.

 Before you can remove the cover, you have to remove the water that's on top of the cover.
 While you can try siphoning the water off with a garden hose or scooping it with a bucket, a much more effective method is to use a pool cover pump.

-Chances are since you own a pool, you have a pool skimmer as well.
+If you've got a pool, you'll likely have a pool skimmer as well.
 If you don't, you can wait until your cover is dry and blow off the debris with a leaf blower.

 The best option is to skim the leaves, grass clippings, dead bugs, etc. out before pumping off the water.
 This way, there's less concern about clogging the pump.
 Once you've got everything skimmed out, you're ready to prepare your pump.